 - Keep your property free of rubbish and debris, and

 - Control rats and mice on your property.

 If you are bitten by a snake, apply first aid immediately and call ‘000’ for ambulance assistance.

 All native snakes in NSW are protected under the Biodiversity Conservation Act 2016 and it is illegal to harm these animals.
 Never try to kill or capture a snake as most bites occur while attempting to do this.
 Only licensed snake collectors can remove snakes from private properties.
 To contact a licensed snake collector, visit www.environment.nsw.gov.au.

-For further information, call Camden Council’s Sustainability Team on 4654 7777 or refer to the Snake Awareness Fact Sheet.
+For further information, refer to the Snake Awareness Fact Sheet or call Camden Council’s Sustainability Team on 4654 7777.